zopefoundation/meta/docs/narr.rst

   Regex for files to be hidden from pyupgrade.
 It might be a bit overly optimistic with its changes.
 This option has to be a string and is omitted when not defined.

+whitespace-exclude
+  Regex for files to be hidden from both ``trailing-whitespace`` and ``end-of-file-fixer``.
+Use it for files whose exact bytes matter, such as vendored data files, reference output compared by tests, and doctests whose expected output contains trailing whitespace.
+This option has to be a string and is omitted when not defined.

+sphinx-lint-exclude
+  Regex for files to be hidden from sphinx-lint.
+This option has to be a string and is omitted when not defined.

+  A ``.rst`` file listed in ``whitespace-exclude`` usually has to be listed here as well: sphinx-lint reports the very trailing whitespace that ``trailing-whitespace`` is no longer allowed to remove.

 ReadTheDocs options
 ```````````````````